Hydrometeorology

 Hydrometeorology is a branch of meteorology and hydrology that studies the transfer of water and energy between the land surface and the lower atmosphere for academic research, commercial gain or operational forecasting purposes.

-Whilst traditionally meteorologists and hydrologists sit within separate organisations, hydrometeorlogists may work in joint project teams, virtual teams, deal with specific incidents or be permanently co-located to deliver specific objectives.
-Hydrometeorlogists typically have a foundation in one or other discipline before undertaking additional training and specialist forecaster training depending on requirements.
-The cross over skills and knowledge between the two disciplines can bring organisational benefits in terms of efficiencies in terms of using tools and data available, and provide benefits in terms of enhanced lead times ahead of hydrometeological hazards occurring.
+Whilst traditionally meteorologists and hydrologists sit within separate organisations, hydrometeorologists may work in joint project teams, virtual teams, deal with specific incidents or be permanently co-located to deliver specific objectives.
+Hydrometeorologists typically have a foundation in one or other discipline before undertaking additional training and specialist forecaster training depending on requirements.
+The cross over skills and knowledge between the two disciplines can bring organisational benefits in terms of efficiencies in terms of using tools and data available, and provide benefits in terms of enhanced lead times ahead of hydrometeorological hazards occurring.

 UNESCO has several programs and activities in place that deal with the study of natural hazards of hydrometeorological origin and the mitigation of their effects.
 Among these hazards are the results of natural processes and atmospheric, hydrological, or oceanographic phenomena such as floods, tropical cyclones, drought, and desertification.
 Many countries have established an operational hydrometeorological capability to assist with forecasting, warning, and informing the public of these developing hazards.